 The activity of thymidine kinase (one of the various deoxyribonucleotide kinases) is unique in that it fluctuates with the cell cycle, rising to peak activity during the phase of DNA synthesis; it is inhibited by dTTP.back to the top

 Tetrahydrofolate (THF) is regenerated from the dihydrofolate (DHF) product of the thymidylate synthetase reaction by the action of dihydrofolate reductase (DHFR), an enzyme that requires NADPH.
 Cells that are unable to regenerate THF suffer defective DNA synthesis and eventual death.
 For this reason, as well as the fact that dTTP is utilized only in DNA, it is therapeutically possible to target rapidly proliferating cells over non-proliferating cells through the inhibition of thymidylate synthetase.
 Many anti-cancer drugs act directly to inhibit thymidylate synthetase, or indirectly, by inhibiting DHFR.

 The class of molecules used to inhibit thymidylate synthetase is called the suicide substrates because they irreversibly inhibit the enzyme.
 Molecules of this class include 5-fluorouracil and 5-fluorodeoxyuridine.
 Both are converted within cells to 5-fluorodeoxyuridylate, FdUMP.
-It is this drug metabolite that inhibits thymidylate synthase.
+It is this drug metabolite that inhibits thymidylate synthetase.
 Many DHFR inhibitors have been synthesized, including methotrexate, aminopterin, and trimethoprim.
 Each of these is an analog of folic acid.back to the top

 The regulation of pyrimidine synthesis occurs mainly at the first step which is catalyzed by the trifunctional enzyme encoded by the CAD gene.
 The ATCase activity of the enzyme is inhibited by CTP and activated by ATP.
 The carbamoyl synthetase activity of this complex is termed carbamoyl phosphate synthetase II (CPS-II), as opposed to CPS-I which is involved in the urea cycle.
 The CAD encoded enzyme is localized to the cytoplasm and the CPS-II activity utilizes glutamine as the nitrogen donor for the synthesis of carbamoyl phosphate.
 CPS-I of the urea cycle is localized in the mitochondria and utilizes ammonia.
 The CPS-II domain is activated by ATP and inhibited by UDP, UTP, dUTP, and CTP.